 Adult Probation Department

 The Ottawa County Common Pleas Court Adult Probation Department is located on the 3rd Floor of the Courthouse.

 The role of the Probation Department is to supervise Offenders placed on Community Control/Probation, Intervention In Lieu of Conviction, Judicial Release, and the Specialized Dockets Programs.
 The Department is responsible for upholding community standards of safety and protecting the public, along with rehabilitating Offenders.
 Probationers are referred to services with local agencies to assist with substance abuse treatment, mental health issues, physical health care, group recovery support and other support systems, housing needs, vocational services, educational needs, parenting and family concerns, financial resources, crisis resolution, and recreational involvement.

 All Probation Officers also serve as Bailiffs of the Court, perform all drug testing services, and conduct all Pre-Sentence Investigations and Reports.

-In 2009, Judy began working with the Ottawa County Common Pleas Court and accepted the position of Chief Probation Officer in 2011.
+Andrea accepted began working for the Court in 2018 and accepted the position of Chief Probation Officer in 2021.
 As Chief Probation Officer, Judy is responsible for the operation of the Adult Probation Department, which supervises individuals on Bond, Diversion, Intervention in Lieu of Conviction, Probation, Intensive Probation Supervision, Drug Court, and Mental Health Court.
 In addition, the Adult Probation Department is responsible for preparing Pre-Sentence Investigation Reports and Reports for the Court regarding Motions for Judicial Release and Motions to Seal Records.